 What is the thyroid gland?
 Where is it?
 Can I feel it?

-What are thyroid hormones and what does they do?
+What are thyroid hormones, and what do they do?

 Your thyroid gland produces two types of thyroid hormones: triiodothyronine (T3) and thyroxine (T4).
 T3 and T4 are utilized by every tissue in your body and can therefore impact the function of essentially every organ because they regulate the metabolism of your cells.
 Looking at the range of symptoms a person can experience if thyroid function is too high or too low helps us appreciate how important thyroid hormones are to the functioning of all of our cells.